-A new set of Strategic Objectives have been set for the period 2019-22 which reflect the current educational climate and the needs of the school.
-The objectives have been influenced significantly by a renewed focus on the curriculum, school performance measures, changes to assessment at all key stages, the impact of funding in education, the recruitment and retention of teachers nationally and locally, and the emotional health and wellbeing of students and staff.
+A new set of Strategic Objectives were set for the period 2019-22 which reflected the educational climate, and the needs of the school, at the time.
+The objectives were influenced significantly by a renewed focus on the curriculum, school performance measures, changes to assessment at all key stages, the impact of funding in education, the recruitment and retention of teachers nationally and locally, and the emotional health and wellbeing of students and staff.